seefood/dotfiles/README.md

 dotfiles
 ========

-My collection of dotfiles, maintained through [homesick](https://github.com/technicalpickles/homesick).
+A collection of dotfiles, maintained through [homesick](https://github.com/technicalpickles/homesick) and some extra customizations.

 ## Preparation